hrgdavor/jscadui/README.md

+If you want to discuss jscad or jscadui you can also join us on discord: https://discord.gg/AaqGskur93

 # usable bits

 Most of the things are work in progres, but some parts are pretty ready to be used